 You are the customer – it’s your right to demand that the retailer treats you honestly, fairly and justly.
 You should never accept anything less.

 If you are in doubt whether or not you have opted for the right watch, or the preferable watch, you should ask the retailer what is their return policy.

-Some of the online retailers do allow you to return the watch and get a full refund, if you have indeed changed your mind – usually on condition that you return the watch, the box, the papers, the price tag and the protective plastic material which covers the watch, in the exact same condition in which they were delivered to you.
+Many of the online retailers do in fact allow you to return the watch and get a full refund, if you have indeed changed your mind – usually on condition that you return the watch, the box, the papers, the price tag and the protective plastic material which covers the watch, in the exact same condition in which they were delivered to you.